Frequently Asked Questions for International Patients

-Before submitting any records, contact the care coordinators.
-We will explain how to submit your records.
+Before submitting any records, contact a care coordinator.
+They will explain how to submit your records.

-Typically, it takes up to seven days to hear back.
+Once we receive all of your medical records, it typically takes 10 business days for a complete review.
 Learn more about the medical records review process.

 How can I access records after my treatment at Henry Ford Health?

-We use a protected online tool called MyChart.
-You can set up a free account that allows you to access all of your records and contact your doctors.
+We use a privacy-protected online medical record called MyChart.
+You can set up a free account that allows you to access all your records and contact your doctors.
 Your Henry Ford Health MyChart account is completely secure and available 24 hours a day on any mobile device or computer.

 Where should I send all my medical and payment documentation?

-Your care coordinator will advise you of the best way to send medical documents.
-You can send all documentation to the International Patients office at:
+Your care coordinator will advise you of the best way to send medical and payment documents.

 What services does the care coordination team provide?